 Selma - 50th Anniversary Commemorations

-On March 3 at 7:30 p.m.
-ET, the RAC will host a special web learning session featuring diverse voices on civil rights and racial justice from the 1960s in Selma to the front lines of the Ferguson movement today.
-This all-ages conference call will feature civil rights legends Al Vorspan and Julian Bond, as well as congregational social justice leader Rabbi Josh Caruso and young Ferguson organizer KB Frazier.
+On March 3, the RAC hosted a special web learning session featuring diverse voices on civil rights and racial justice from the 1960s in Selma to the front lines of the Ferguson movement today.

 Tools & Resources